-We're really proud of our record of delivering for Edinburgh College students since we came into existence five years ago.
+We're really proud of our record of delivering for Edinburgh College students since we came into existence in 2012.
 Thanks to everyone whose effort went into these awards.

 Some highlights include

 We were named NUS Scotland's 'College Students' Association of the Year' for both 2017 and 2018.

 Awarded 'NUS Scotland 2019 - Campaign of the Year': For successfully campaigning for the introduction a student wellbeing and counselling service.

 Awarded 'Edinburgh College Principal's Excellence Award for Team of the Year 2018'